YourOnly-One/content/p/en-ph/pages/privacy-policy.md

 At **[YourOnly.One](https://youronly.one "YourOnly.One")**™ we consider the privacy of our visitors to be extremely important.
 This Privacy Policy document governs the manner in which we collect, use, maintain, and disclose information collected from users (each, a "User") of the YourOnly.One website ("Site").

-If you require any more information or have any questions about our Privacy Policy, please feel free to {{< reflangtitle path="contact-us.md" >}}.
+If you require any more information or have any questions about our Privacy Policy, please feel free to [](contact-us.md).

 ## Personal identification information